Skip to content

 Tip: pause the animation below by putting your mouse or finger on the image

-The SMP‘s role is assumed by Access Points that publish metadata about their clients (both buyers and sellers), including details like their Peppol identifier (Peppol ID), the types of documents they can process and the corresponding endpoint communication parameters.
+The SMP‘s role is assumed by Access Points that publish metadata about their clients (both buyers and sellers), including details like their Peppol identifier (Peppol ID), the types of documents they can process and the corresponding parameters.

 The SML is used by the Access Point of the sender (Corner 2) to locate the SMP containing the metadata of the receiving participant of the document (Corner 4).
 This metadata then allows to determine the Access Point of the recipient (Corner 3) in order to route the documents.